MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallingPolicy.md

 ```

 ## DESCRIPTION
-The Teams Calling Policies designate which users are able to use calling functionality within teams and determine the interoperability state with Skype for Business.
+The Teams Calling Policies designate how users are able to use calling functionality within Microsoft Teams.
 This cmdlet allows admins to grant user level policies to individual users.

 ## EXAMPLES